#DailyStream weekly roundup - FlickFilosopher.com

 Here are the films I recommended this week — click over to read more and get the streaming links:

+2014’s Mystery Road is streaming on Prime in the US, and on BFI Player in the UK [read at Substack (free)]

+daily stream for Sat Feb 4: get your recommended daily allowance of Mads Mikkelsen

-2011’s Machine Gun Preacher is on Hulu and Prime in the US, Sky Store in the UK [read at Substack (free)]
+2021’s Riders of Justice is new on Hulu in the US, and streaming on Sky/Now in the UK [read at Substack (free)]

-daily stream for Thu Jan 26: wherein George Clooney revels in “simulated hospitality”
+2020’s sadly overlooked Greed is available on Prime and Apple TV on both sides of the Atlantic [read at Substack (free)]

+daily stream for Thu Feb 2: the tale of a singing teen who “got some shit to express”

-2009’s Up in the Air is leaving US Netflix on Feb 1st; also available on other services US/UK [read at Substack (free)]
+2020’s Yellow Rose is available on Prime and Apple TV on both sides of the Atlantic [read at Substack (free)]

-daily stream for Wed Jan 25: are you ready for some football?
+daily stream for Wed Feb 1: the family that steals together… [pictured]

+2018’s Shoplifters is streaming on US Prime and on All4 in the UK, but is leaving both services soon [read at Substack (free)]

-2003’s Bend It Like Beckham is on Disney+ in the US, Lionsgate+ in the UK, and on lots more services on both sides of the pond [read at Substack (free)]
+the 1991 stone-cold classic Thelma & Louise is streaming on Prime in the US, BBC iPlayer in the UK, and other services [read at Substack (free)]

-2003’s The Core expires on HBO Max (US) in eight days; on Netflix UK [read at Substack (free)]

-daily stream for Mon Jan 23: is this Tom Cruise’s best performance ever?
+daily stream for Mon Jan 30: everyone’s workplace should be this warm and happy

 The #DailyStream is free for everyone.
 They are publicly available to read at my Patreon, but if you become a patron you can get them delivered to your in-box or read them in the Patreon app.
 They are publicly available to read at my Substack, but if you subscribe — even for free — you can get them in your in-box or in the Substack app.